 Temple Quay Square has a street food market every Thursday 12-2pm, which the Guardian judged to be one of the best street food markets in Europe (a claim I haven’t been able to test since we went through on a Sunday).
 More than 5,000 people work in this area, so there is a big lunchtime demand for something different and original.

-And so, our walk finishes as we head through the ‘back door’ of Temple Meads Station, an odd way to arrive in some respects, but actually through the older (Brunel) part of the station, so a quite fitting end.
-The station is undergoing a major transformation, you can find out more at http://www.robertsewell.com/templemeads .
+And so, our walk finishes as we head through the ‘back door’ of Temple Meads Station, an odd way to arrive in some respects.
+The station is undergoing a major transformation, you can find out more at http://www.robertsewell.com/templemeads.
 I often say this, but this time I really mean it – I hope you will agree, the best walk ever!!

 - Set out down the Station Approach and take a left at bottom into Temple Gate and left again into Cattle Market Rd; proceed under the railway viaduct

-- On the far side, follow the river path skirting along the north bank of the river, following it for 1.4 km until you reach the Spark Evans Park
+- On the far side, follow the river path along the north bank of the river that starts just after the new Brock’s Bridge, following it for 1.4 km until you reach the Spark Evans Park

-- At Sparke Evans Park, cross over the river o the footbridge past a new development and then into Edward Rd
+- At Sparke Evans Park, cross over the river on the footbridge past a new development and then into Edward Rd

 - Once in the cemetery loop around to the left, and the path swings round and eventually brings you to the Atrium Café and facilities; cut up to the right of this, up the hill and make your way by any of the several routes to the southwest Cemetery Rd exit

 - Proceed along Cemetery Rd, cross the main Wells Rd, turn left and take the first right into Crowndale Rd and you will soon reach the south-east corner of the Perrett’s Park

 - Walk SW along the top of the park, until you see a metalled path leading directly down to an exit on the west of the park into Ravenhill Rd, which you take